Winnetka, Los Angeles

 Winnetka (/wɪˈnɛtkə/) is a neighborhood in the west-central San Fernando Valley in the city of Los Angeles.
-It is a highly ethnically diverse area, both for the city and for Los Angeles County, with a relatively large percentage of Hispanic and Asian people.
+It is an ethnically diverse area, both for the city and for Los Angeles County, with a relatively large percentage of Hispanic and Asian people.

 Winnetka was founded in 1922 as a small farming community.
 As of 2018, there are six public and four private schools in the area, a recreation center, two pocket parks and a city-operated child-care center.